rsp/ifa/PITCHME.md

 To try new designs we can only create WordPress themes.
 In PHP.

-It's hard to use any modern frontend technology like Vue, Aurelia or Svelte.
+It's hard to use any modern frontend technology like Vue, Aurelia Stencil or Svelte.

 Using any backend technology other than PHP is out of the question.